 In 1905 the Kalona Mutual Switchboard Company was founded to provide organized switching services to independently operated farm lines, as well as to the town and surrounding county lines.
-The board of directors was comprised of eight people: four directors from Kalona and the president of each of the four farm lines.
-Cord board, the technology of the time, was run by an operator who was on duty 24 hours a day.
-Although the system may seem primitive in this age of advanced calling features and wireless communications, they had caller ID (the operator knew everyone in town and who was calling), conference calling through party lines, distinctive ringing, and call forwarding (the operators always knew where the doctor and veterinarian, and typically a lot of other people as well).
+The eight-member board of directors was comprised of four directors from Kalona and the president of each of the four farm lines.
+The cord board, the current technology for connecting customers, was run by an operator who was on duty 24 hours a day.
+Although the system may seem primitive in this age of advanced calling features and wireless communications, they had caller ID (the operator knew everyone in town and who was calling), conference calling (party lines), distinctive ringing, and call forwarding (the operators always knew how to find the doctor and veterinarian, and typically a lot of other people as well).

 In 1930, the Kalona Independent Telephone Company came into existence.
-It handled the rural lines, each of which has its own officers.
-Annual switching dues were $7.00 to each of the 186 customers.
+It handled the rural lines, each of which had its own officers.
+Annual switching dues for each of the 186 customers were $7.00.
 In 1946, the two companies merged to form the Kalona Cooperative Switchboard Company.
 Membership dues were $10 per year per main phone number.
 Each customer of the cooperative became a shareholder with one vote.
 This system is still in place today and keeps KCTC a local interest company.

 By 1979 KCTC had become the most advanced telephone company in the area, which included Northwestern Bell, General Telephone, Continental Telephone, as well as independent companies.
 It offered many new services to its customers: answer and transfer, answer record and transfer with remote control, call diverters, automatic dialers, hands-free speaker phones, decorator phones, and paging systems.

 A new era for the Kalona Cooperative Telephone Company began in 1980 with the construction of a new $250,000 facility at 510 B. Ave.
-The 8,000 square foot building more than doubled the size of the existing facility, and today it still houses expanded office space, a service garage, warehousing space, a conference room, and a display lobby.
+The 8,000 square foot building more than doubled the size of the existing facility, and today it still houses expanded office space, a service garage, warehousing space, a conference room, and retail services.
 A new DCO Stromberg-Carlson switch was installed in May of the next year to replace the old step-switch technology.
-This digital/analog combination switch allowed KCTC customers access to many new custom calling features.
-The expanded services included: call waiting, call forwarding, conference calling, 30 number speed dial and others.
-KCTC hosted the training classes for this new technology that was attended by five other Iowa companies.
+This digital/analog combination switch allowed KCTC customers access to many new custom calling features, including call waiting, call forwarding, conference calling, 30 number speed dial and many others.
 Also installed was a new IBM computerized records management system, the first of its kind installed in a small Iowa telephone company.
-These new features facilitated a local resident rate increase to $7.50 per month.
+These new features required an increase in the local resident rate to $7.50 per month.

-A new concept to the telecommunications industry in the late 1980’s and early 1990’s was convergence: the merging of telecommunications with multimedia formats.
-General manager Ray Marner, working closely with the board of directors, researched how to bring convergence to Kalona.
+The buzzword in the industry in the late 80’s was convergence: the merging of telecommunications with multimedia formats.
+General manager Ray Marner, working closely with the board of directors, researched applications for convergence in Kalona.
 To that end, many avenues of integrated multimedia were explored, along with ever-changing telephone technologies.

 In 1993 the Kalona Cooperative Telephone Company constructed a new building adjacent to the existing facility to meet some pressing needs of the community.
 The 5,600 square foot building was built to be fully handicapped accessible, with a large lobby area, an office for the Kalona Chamber of Commerce, rental offices, large public rest rooms, and a 100-person capacity multipurpose room.
-Currently 3,200 square feet of this new building is being leased by the Kalona Chamber of Commerce as a tourism center.
 The rear of the building has 3 garage stalls, one vehicle wash room and an equipment repair room that is used by KCTC.

-In recognition of the library’s vital role in the community, KCTC donated $4,000 to the Kalona Public Library for the purchase of a new computer in 1993.
+In recognition of the library’s vital role in the community, KCTC donated $4,000 to the Kalona Public Library for the purchase of new technology in 1993.

 In 1997 testing was completed on a new Siemens Stromberg-Carlson EWSD central office switch.
 This system allowed KCTC customers access to advanced calling features such as Name & Number Caller ID, and enabled a host of new services such as video conferencing, ISDN, and high-speed data transfer.
 The new switch also allowed KCTC to become an independent ISP (internet service provider), bringing Internet Services to the local area and surrounding communities.

-Installation of the fiber backbone and major ONU sites were also completed in 1997, as well as the installation of a telephone system and wiring at MP Elementary, including 23,000 ft. of wire, most of which was donated by KCTC.
+1997 also saw the installation of a telephone system and wiring at MP Elementary, including 23,000 ft. of wire, most of which was donated by KCTC.
 Work then began at Mid Prairie Middle School on data and telephone networks.
 KCTC also donated money to the Kalona Public Library to purchase additional terminals.
 Internet classes taught by KCTC staff members began at the Kalona Library free of charge to all of the Kalona community and surrounding areas.